newrelic/nr1-victory-visualizations/README.md

 ### Help with this repo

 **GitHub issues/enhancement requests**: Issues and enhancement requests should be reported to the project here on GitHub.
-They can be submitted in the [Issues tab of this repository](../../issues).
+They can be submitted in the [issues tab of this repository](https://github.com/newrelic/nr1-victory-visualizations/issues).
 Please search for and review the existing open issues before submitting a new issue.

 **Community forum**: We also encourage you to bring your experiences and questions to the [Explorers